MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     S = k_B \  log\left( \nu \left({\Omega}^N\right) \right)

-The Boltzman entropy formula reads
+The Boltzmann entropy formula reads

 .. math ::

     S = k_B \  log\left( \Omega \right)

-where :math:`\Omega` is the area of the surface in phase space occupied by all the possible micro states of a given energy for the physical system under consideration (it is the "number" of allowed mirco states, if one prefers).
+where :math:`\Omega` is the area of the surface in phase space occupied by all the possible micro states of a given energy for the physical system under consideration (it is the "number" of allowed micro-states, if one prefers).
-Both entropy formula are very similar because the meaning of :math:`\Omega` in Boltzman formula has a similar meaning like the symbol :math:`\nu \left({\Omega}^N\right)` : it is the number of states that the system under consideration can occupy.
+Both entropy formula are very similar because the meaning of :math:`\Omega` in Boltzmann formula has a similar meaning like the symbol :math:`\nu \left({\Omega}^N\right)` : it is the number of states that the system under consideration can occupy.

 It seems therefore that a connection between our theory with statistical mechanic may be possible.
 But for the moment both